Avanade/Beef/samples/Cdr.Banking/README.md

 ### Transaction-wide filtering

-For the Transaction, we have chosen the strategy to leverage the [`PartitionKey`](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview) as a means to divide (and isolate) the Transactions to an owning Account.
+For the Transaction entity, we have chosen the strategy to leverage the [`PartitionKey`](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview) as a means to divide (and isolate) the Transactions to an owning Account.

 In this instance, the onus is on the developer to set the `PartitionKey` appropriately before performing the underlying Cosmos DB operation.